 Summary

-The immensity these disparities may take a generation or more to reverse, and as statisticians, our efforts focus a deep dive into data collected from the institutions creating disparate outcomes.
+The immensity of these disparities may take a generation or more to reverse, and as statisticians, our efforts focus a deep dive into data collected from the institutions creating disparate outcomes.
 Given the strength and size of the U.S. healthcare infrastructure, the tools to achieve increased equity of health outcomes are likely in hand, but we cannot know how best to allocate resources in pursuit of that goal without analyzing data.
 Luckily, the transition from paper to electronic medical records over the past thirty years has made health care data monumentally easier to retrospectively access and analyze.
 In fact, health care analytics in the U.S. is slated to become a forty-billion-dollar industry by 2025 (Valuates Reports, 2019).
 So, the infrastructure is in place to make large, systemic changes in the direction of health care equality.
 Whether or not the willingness to enact such change will be present, is another matter.

 Methodology